DremOSDeveloperTeam/elitelighting/README.md

 ```

 If you want the hazard light to not be red, you can also change it with the same method.

+### Troubleshooting
+#### When I run tinytuya's wizard, the version on my lights say 3.1.
+Some lights run a different version of Tuya than the next.
+By default, the script assumes the bulbs run 3.3, as all new Tuya devices run 3.3.
+If you have an older bulb, it may run 3.1.
+Search for `Set Tuya versions` and change 3.3 on the devices below this line to 3.1.
+If you're mixing old and new bulbs, only change the versions for the bulbs that have the older versions, obviously.

+Does that make sense?
+I'm really tired.